 Background and activities

 Steinar Engen (1946) is a Professor at the Department of Mathematical Sciences.
 He belongs to Centre for Biodiversity Dynamics Research Group, and the Statistics Group at The Department of Mathematical Sciences.
-He is currently an advisor at the Norwegian Institute for Nature Research (NINA).
-Professor Engen has an MSc in Physics with diploma in Statistics from NTNU.
-He also holds a D.Phil in the Department of Biomathematics, University of Oxford.
+Professor Engen has an MSc in Physics with diploma in Statistics from NTNU and a D.Phil. degree from the Department of Biomathematics, University of Oxford.

 - 1990- Full Professor in Biostatistics, AVH/NTNU, Department of Math. and Stat.